bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/k/K +_2jm5TRU9TFhudeUCIbbCmE/Documentation.md

-content of K+ in the water sample
+content of K+ in the water sample.